shinley/gatsby-cn/zh-CN/docs/docs/environment-variables.md

 ---
-title: Environment Variables
+title: "Environment Variables"
 ---

 You can easily provide environment variables to your site.

 For JavaScript loaded into the browser, just add a `.env.development` and/or `.env.production` file in your root folder for development or production builds respectively.
 The environment variables are embedded during build time using Webpack's [DefinePlugin](https://webpack.js.org/plugins/define-plugin/).
 Because these variables are provided at build time, you will need restart your dev server or rebuild your site after changing them.